SamirTalwar/jenga/README.md

 This provides dynamic rule generation and dynamic dependencies (a.k.a. monadic dependencies).

 - __Simple__:
-The core rule construction interface is exposed to the Jenga operator via a familiar _make-style_ [DSL](doc/jenga-syntax.md) all the while retaining the power of the underlying Haskell EDSL.
+The rule construction interface is exposed to the Jenga operator via a familiar _make-style_ [DSL](doc/jenga-syntax.md) whilst retaining the power of the underlying Haskell EDSL.
-As a bonus, Jenga can exist as standalone executable;
+As a bonus, Jenga can exist as a standalone executable;
 a Jenga operator does not require access to a Haskell development system.

 - __Parallel__: